vacuumlabs/yacol/README.md

 <tr>
 <td> Messaging </td>
 <td> Promise represents just one value.
 For messaging, promise users typically use streams, such as RxJS
 streams.
-Some people say that if you hike along the long learning curve, it's eventualy a great thing to work with.
+Some people say that if you hike along the long learning curve, it's eventually a great thing to work with.
 </td>
 <td>